Najir Husen

-Mohamad Najir Husen(Nepali: नाजिर हुसेन), popularly known as Najir Husen, is a Nepalese film actor, known for his work in the Nepalese entertainment industry.
+Mohamad Najir Husen (मोहम्मद नाजिर हुसेन), popularly known as Najir Husen, is a Nepalese film actor, known for his work in the Nepalese entertainment industry.
 One of the most critically acclaimed actors in Nepal, Husen began his career in acting at the Mandala Theater, Nepal.
 He received fame for his role in Hostel Returns as Rameshwor Yadav and Bikram in Bir Bikram 2.
 Husen has also starred in many music videos as well.

 Career

 He was born on 7 September 1993 in Dumbarwana, Bara District, Nepal to a Madhesi family with a Nepali Muslim faith.

 Theater and the beginning

 Husen initially came to Kathmandu to pursue his studies and improve his dancing skills.
 He joined a contemporary ballet class in Kathmandu.
 His teacher found him expressive and suggested him to join an acting class.
 Najir then joined as a trainee in Mandala Theater Nepal in Kathmandu.
 His first theatre drama was Charandas Chor, where he had a small role; he received a lead role in the drama "Buddha Baani".

 Husen got his film break as "Helmet Guy" in Priyanka Karki and Samyam Puri starred Punte Parade.
 The film was not commercially successful and thus Najir did not get much recognition.